 Our rates are seasonal

-The rates below are per person, per night, and are listed in US dollars.
+Rooms are available for single or double occupancy.
+Prices are listed per night, per room and are in US dollars.
+Rates include accommodations, meals, yoga classes, satsangs, and Yoga Vacation workshops.
 A Bahamian VAT tax of 12% will be added.

 Delight in breathtaking, wide-open views of the sparkling ocean from your own beachfront private balcony.
 Our Beachfront Deluxe Rooms are simple and spacious, furnished with two double beds and include a private bathroom with shower and tub.
 You will have a miniature refrigerator, kitchen sink, tea kettle, and tableware.
 These rooms are air-conditioned and available for reservations of at least two adults.